 Hosted by Iyvon Edebiri, the series fosters community by exploring diverse perspectives and bringing awareness to inspiring voices.
-We program plays that challenge our listeners with innovative form and powerful content in new and unexpected ways.
-Recorded live the first Thursday of every month and available on iTunes, Stitcher and Google Play Music.
+We bring listeners on board for an untold story, which serves as the root of our understanding of diverse perspectives.
+Recorded live the first Thursday of every month, and available on iTunes, Stitcher and Google Play Music.

 Join our mailing list for invitations to upcoming recordings and new episode releases: